gorilych/hwswa2/docs/roles.rst

     cpu-cores: 2
     cpu-frequency: 2
     /: 10
+    networks: [backnet, frontnet]

-In this case only value is specified and other properties are taken from included requirement templates (or defaults are taken, or guessed).
+In this case only **value** is specified and other properties are taken from included requirement templates (or defaults are taken, or guessed).